xeenoh/Snake-Game/README.md

 This is a classic Snake game built using C++ and the Raylib graphics library.
 The game features a finite state machine (FSM) to handle different game states, including the main menu, gameplay, and game over screen.
 The project is structured to allow easy modification and extension.

 ## Preview
+- play the video in fullscreen and make sure the sound is on.

 https://github.com/user-attachments/assets/cf89099e-8bf3-43f4-b43c-a7233344cb65